cjxe/react-testing-library-tutorial/README.md

   - Mock real(ish) data in the test scope
 - Write deterministic (i.e., repeatable) tests: it should pass or fail.
 It should provide the same output for the same input all the time (e.g., the time of day shouldn't affect the day).
 It shouldn't have random input (unless the function which is tested is for that purpose)
 - Use descriptive (usually long) names
+- Use mock functions when necessary (i.e., when making API calls)
 - Use "precise assertions" that the testing library/framework offers E.g.: